SeisComP/seiscomp/doc/base/introduction.rst

 seismological data acquisition, processing and data exchange over the internet.
 Its data transmission protocol SeedLink has become a de facto world standard.

-SeisComP convinces many seismologists and earthquake specialists at data and research centers, companies and governmental agencies world-wide by:
+|scname| convinces many seismologists and earthquake specialists at data and
+research centers, companies and governmental agencies world-wide by:

 * Powerful and reliable automatic data processing in real time or during post-processing
 * User-friendly and comprehensive graphical interfaces
 * Modern and well-maintained OpenSource software on `GitHub`_ welcoming community contributions.

-The first work on what became SeisComP today began nearly two decades ago with developments at :term:`GFZ` of plugins for digitizers.
+The first work on what became |scname| today began nearly two decades ago with developments at :term:`GFZ` of plugins for digitizers.
 It is now continued by :term:`gempa GmbH` and GFZ.
 The :ref:`section on historical information <history>` provides details on the past